iCliniq Logo

 Hi doctor,

-But now for about four days, she had a light fever and for the last two days, she has had lots of dry coughs.
-Today she started with irrelevant talking.
-She is passing stools two to three times a day but we have half-packed lactitol for the past two days.
+But now, for about four days, she has had a light fever, and for the last two days, she has had lots of dry coughs.
+Today, she started with irrelevant talk.
+She is passing stools two to three times a day, but we have been half-packed with lactitol for the past two days.

 Answered by Dr. Noushif.
 M